outrera/symta/doc/symta-by-example.md

 `main_root` - directory where the program executable resides

 `as Name Value Expr` - binds `Value` to `Name`, during evaluation of `Expr`; returns `Name`

+`as Value Expr` - as as above, but without Name being available inside of `Expr`

 `list.flip` - reverse elements of a list